Welcome to the Jaguarthon!

 The Jaguarthon's Format and Theme

 The Jaguarthon, an official Guyana Wildlife Conservation and Management Commission (GWCMC) activity, aims to change how people think about human-wildlife interactions and transform the public's understanding of wildlife's role in Guyanese life.
 In each run, participants will be accompanied by GWCMC personnel and Dr. Anthony Cummings, a Guyanese human-wildlife interactions researcher, who will engage participants on the importance of wild cats and wildlife while they run.
 The distance and time for each run will vary from five (5) to approximately thirteen (13) miles, and participants can sign up to run (or walk) any distance including one mile, or more along the run's course at each Run Location.
 The longest distance chosen (13 miles) represents the end of the range of frequency (measured in days) it is estimated that a jaguar is killed in Guyana.
 At the end of each run Cummings and others will engage the audience in activities aimed at enhancing our collective understanding of the importance of Guyana's wildlife.
-The theme for the 2024 runs is "Think Like a Jaguar."
+The theme for the 2024 runs is "If Jaguars Could Speak."
 Come run with us!

 If you are in Guyana but not in one of the Run Locations or outside of Guyana and want to participate, we want to hear from you.
 You can run the Jaguarthon where you.
 Please send us your thoughts through the Comments section below.
 Have fun and be healthy.